 PAM provides organizations with complete control and visibility over which users have access to systems and the types of actions they can take.

 PAM can help secure all of the vulnerabilities that interconnected ICS create.
-It controls and limits the access of critical systems to only the users who need it.
+It controls and limits the access of critical systems to only the users who need them.
 The WALLIX Bastion PAM solution provides organizations with the advanced tools they need to ensure complete ICS security.
-It includes searchable audit logs and enables discovery of user accounts, which helps organizations explore the depths of their infrastructure to uncover vulnerabilities they might not even be aware of.
+It includes searchable audit logs and enables the discovery of user accounts, which helps organizations explore the depths of their infrastructure to uncover vulnerabilities they might not even be aware of.
 Plus, its scalable, agentless architecture makes it easy to install without causing any significant operational downtime.

 By maintaining control and visibility over ICS and an entire corporate infrastructure using the WALLIX Bastion, organizations can ensure that they are meeting compliance regulations and protecting themselves from attacks.